Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-stress.md

 1. "I must find a way to restore harmony and balance."
 2. "How can I avoid conflict and maintain peace?"
-3. "I need to keep the peace, even if it means suppressing my own needs."
+3. "I must keep the peace, even if it means suppressing my needs."

 **Unhealthy Self-Talk:**